-Title: Policy Regarding Special Education Policy Number: 6801 Section: Instruction Last Reviewed/Revised : Date Board Approved: 1st Reading: 2nd Reading:
+Title: Policy Regarding Special Education

+Section: Instruction

+Date Board Approved:

 - 1. The District will provide special education services to students as their needs dictate. - 2.
 The District will, from time to time, apply for special programs through the Nevada State Department of Education. - 3.
 The policies, rules, and regulations of the State Department of Education will govern district special education programs. - 4.
-State Department of Education regulations are, available to all at the principal's Office. - 5.
-The special service coordinator will supervise the Special Education Program including all of the federal programs.
+State Department of Education regulations are, available to all at the principal's office. - 5.
+The special service coordinator will supervise the Special Education Program including all of the federal programs. - 6.
+The school district shall maintain a special education administration guide that complies with all applicable local, state, and federal guidelines (WPCSD Admin Reg Attachment C).

 Title: Chapter 1 Program Policy Number: 6802

-Section: Instruction Last Reviewed/Revised :
+Section: Instruction Last Reviewed/Revised:

 Date Board Approved: 1st Reading: 2nd Reading:

-- 1. Procedures for Parent Communication: - a.
-ECIA Chapter 1 will hold a fall meeting, at the time of the School Open House, with parents of Chapter 1 students.
+- 1. Procedures for Parent Communication: - ECIA Chapter 1 will hold a fall meeting, at the time of the School Open House, with parents of Chapter 1 students.
 At this meeting, objectives and procedures will be explained and suggestions solicited for implementation of the program. - b.
 There will be a general meeting held in the early spring to solicit participation in design and implementation of the project for the following year.

-Title: Americans with Disabilities Act, Se ction 504 Procedural Safeguards Policy Number: 6803 Section: Instruction Last Reviewed/Revised: Date Board Approved: 1st Reading: 2nd Reading: 6/30/03
+Title: Americans with Disabilities Act, Sec ction 504 Procedural Safeguards Policy Number: 6803 Section: Instruction Last Reviewed/Revi ised: Date Board Approved: 1st Reading: 2nd Reading: 6/30/03